MynthAI/mint-chocolate-chip/README.md

   - **Unique Policy IDs**: Each minting operation generates a new policy ID, ensuring the uniqueness of each token batch.

+## License

+This project is licensed under the GNU Lesser General Public License (LGPL).
+By using or contributing to this project, you agree to the terms and conditions of LGPL.

 ## Support

 If you encounter any issues or have questions, feel free to reach out